-$\hat{y} = -465.7 + 0.0968x$
+$$\hat{y} = -465.7 + 0.0968x$$

-• This means that if country A has 1 unit higher PCGDP than country B, we would expect country A to have 0.0968 higher PCH than country B.
+- This means that if country A has 1 unit higher PCGDP than country B, we would expect country A to have 0.0968 higher PCH than country B. - Since we are measuring PCH in dollars and PCGDP in dollars, this means for every additional dollar in PCGDP, we expect about a 9.7-cent increase in PCH.

-• Note that it makes no sense in this prob-

-lem to say that the intercept (-465.7) is

-the amount of per capital health care ex-

-penditure that we would expect in a coun-

-• An estimated regression line is meaningful only for the range of X valtry with PCGDP = 0.

-- In the PCH/PCGDP problem, this is about \$8000 - 33000.
+- Note that it makes no sense in this problem to say that the intercept (-465.7) is the amount of per capital health care expenditure that we would expect in a country with PCGDP = 0. - An estimated regression line is meaningful only for the range of X values actually observed. - In the PCH/PCGDP problem, this is about \$8000 - 33000.
 The estimated intercept makes the linear relationship come out right over this range of X values.